Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Introduction

-Our models finally allow the computation of the component groups of the N\'eron models of the Jacobians of those curves.
-Here also, a perhaps striking feature is that the Jacobian over $\Z$ of the curve $X_{\mathrm{s}}^+ (p)$ (therefore also $X_0 (p^2 )/w_{p^2}$) has trivial component group: $J_{\mathrm{s}}^+ (p)$ has connected fibers over $\Z$.
-The situation is therefore similar to that of $X_1 (p)$, as was proven by B.~Conrad, the second-named author and W.~Stein in the article~\cite{CEdSt03} with that precise title.
+Our models finally allow to compute the component groups of the N\'eron models of the Jacobians of those curves.
+Here, another noteworthy feature is that the Jacobian over $\Z$ of the curve $X_{\mathrm{s}}^+ (p)$ (therefore also $X_0 (p^2 )/w_{p^2}$) has trivial component group: $J_{\mathrm{s}}^+ (p)$ has connected fibers over $\Z$, so the situation is similar to that of $X_1 (p)$, as was proven by B.~Conrad, the second-named author and W.~Stein in the article~\cite{CEdSt03} with that precise title.

 We feel modular curves are objects which are classical enough to justify the present work; knowing their regular models is for instance required to describe some other important features, such as their height (cf. the recent works~\cite{BBC20} or \cite{BMC22}).
 But as in the case of the semistable article \cite{EdixP20}, we have also been led by diophantine motivations.
 Indeed, when working out the recent quadratic Chabauty method for modular curves as developped by J. Balakrishnan and her coauthors (see e.g. \cite{BM17}, \cite{BM21}, \cite{BD23}), one needs to have semistable models at one's disposal.
 On the other hand, the geometric version of quadratic Chabauty, developped by the first-named author and G. Lido (see \cite{EdLi22}) requires regular models.
 In particular, one needs to know the exponent of the component groups of the N\'eron models of the Jacobians (in order to map every component of the curve to the Jacobian's neutral component: check the $m$ in Section~2 of \cite{EdLi22}).
-In the case of $X_{\mathrm{ns}}^+ (p)$, we find it to be just $(p-1)$ (see Proposition~ \ref{componentsXns+}); at least that modest part of the program is fulfilled.
+In the case of $X_{\mathrm{ns}}^+ (p)$, we find it to be just $(p-1)$ (see Proposition~ \ref{componentsXns+}).
+Beyond that numerical datum, it seems that the complete description of our regular models shall in fact be useful for modular versions of non-abelian Chabauty (see forthcoming work by G.~Lido et al.).